entn-at/g2p/README.md

 # G2P (Grapheme-to-phoneme)

 Repo with code for pronunciation generation.
 Several approaches are implemented and evaluated on different open-source dictionaries.
-To my best knowledge this is the most accurate g2p on the web!
+To my knowledge this is the most accurate g2p on the web!
 You can try it out here: [__demo__](http://159.69.1.31/)

 ## Why?